dannyhn/DiscoBot/README.md

 # DannyBot
 A Discord Bot Created and Designed by Danny N. in Collaboration with Tiffany T.

 Prefix: .

 The bot is under construction!!

 Commands and Features:
   - Deletes command after processing
-  - .i [@usermention] : DannyBot replies with a random insult
+  - .i [@usermention] : DannyBot posts with a random insult and deletes the command.
   - .steven : DannyBot posts a link to support Millénium Brand.
+  - .c [@usermention] | .c : Dannybot posts with a random compliment and deletes the command.

 Possible Upcoming Features: